Narmeln: Coaching inn and border station

 In 1466, following the Thirteen Years' War, the longest of all Polish–Teutonic wars, the Teutonic Order renounced any claims to the area and recognized it as part of the Kingdom of Poland.
 The southern part of the Vistula Spit had been given by King Casimir IV Jagiellon to the city of Danzig (Gdańsk).
 In 1489 the innkeeper Hans Voyte got the permission to open a coaching inn in a place called Ermelen.
 The settlement was a possession of the city of Gdańsk, located in the Pomeranian Voivodeship in the province of Royal or Polish Prussia in the Greater Poland Province of the Kingdom of Poland.
 In 1525 it became a border station between the territories of Gdańsk in Poland and the Duchy of Prussia, a vassal duchy of Poland.

 Narmeln was annexed by the Kingdom of Prussia in 1793, in the Second Partition of Poland.
 During the era of Napoleon Bonaparte the village was a border settlement of the Free City of Danzig (Gdańsk) in the period extending from 1807 to 1814.
 In 1815 it was reannexed by Prussia, and became part of the province of West Prussia, and from 1871 it was also part of Germany.

 In the interbellum, after the creation of the Free City of Danzig in accordance with the terms of the Versailles Treaty Narmeln was joined with the area around Elbing (Elbląg) to the German province of East Prussia.

 World War II

 Following Germany's invasion of Poland at the start of World War II, the village was included in the newly formed province of Reichsgau Danzig-West Prussia, the bulk of which was German-occupied Polish Pomerania.
-In 1945 the spit has been the last holdout of the remaining German soldiers in East and West Prussia.
+In 1945 the spit was the last holdout of the remaining German soldiers in East and West Prussia.
 After the occupation of Tolkemit (Tolkmicko) on January 26, the German refugees fled over the ice of the Vistula Lagoon from Passarge (Nowa Pasłęka) to Narmeln.
 The village was eventually captured by the Red Army on April 30, 1945.